-A Helka card can be granted to persons over the age of 15 who present an official ID card and have a valid street address in Finland, with the exception of exchange students and researchers from abroad who can be granted a card regardless of the aforementioned terms.
+A Helka card can be granted to persons over the age of 15 who present an official ID card and have a valid street address in Finland, with the exception of exchange students of the University of Helsinki and researchers from abroad who can be granted a card regardless of the aforementioned terms.

-The card is valid only in Helka libraries which include, in addition to Helsinki University Library, five specialised libraries outside the University.
+The card is valid only in Helka libraries which include, in addition to Helsinki University Library, four specialised libraries outside the University.

 The library card is personal and as its holder you commit to following the rules of all Helka libraries.
 Notify the library immediately if you lose your card.
 A small fee will be charged for the issuing of a new library card.